- Smart looking brush handle

-- Bluetooth connectivity for pairing with smartphone app to track cleaning progress
+- Bluetooth connectivity for pairing with a smartphone app to track cleaning progress

 - Pressure sensor – be alerted when brushing too hard

-- Only 4 of the 5 cleaning modes displayed on brush handle
+- Only 4 of the 5 cleaning modes displayed on the brush handle

-- Bluetooth connectivity requires commitment to get full value
+- Bluetooth connectivity requires a commitment to get full value

 - Seems a bit confused in the Oral-B range